BlueBetaFish/chess-engine/README.md

 ## Overview
 - Bluebetafish is a [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface "Communication protocol between GUI and engine") chess engine written in C++.
-- It is a command line program which can find best move for a given chess position by searching upto specific depth or by searching for specific amount of time.
+- It is a command line program which can find best move for a given chess position by searching up to specific depth or by searching for a specific amount of time.
 - You can use this CLI program using UCI commands, or you can play against it using any UCI protocol supported chess GUI.
 - Approximate Elo: 1700

 ## Tutorial
-- You can download and run the executable from `bin` directory, or you can compile the source code using `make` command.
+- You can download and run the executable from the `bin` directory, or you can compile the source code using `make` command.
 - You can use the engine via command line using UCI commands: [Each command is explained later]
     - `position fen r3k2r/p1ppqpb1/bn2pnp1/3PN3/1p2P3/2N2Q1p/PPPBBPPP/R3K2R w KQkq -`: will initialize the board with given position (input FEN string).
-    - `go movetime 5000`: engine finds best move for 5000 millisecond.
+    - `go movetime 5000`: engine finds the best move for 5000 milliseconds.
     - **Output** (`bestmove e2a6`): within 5 seconds, the engine could search upto depth 8 and best move is `e2a6`.
     <image src='README-FILES/cmdTutorial.png' width=700px>